EUGENE M. MCCARTHY, PHD GENETICS, ΦΒΚ

-The theory in a nutshell:
+The hypothesis in a nutshell:

 But, Dr. Prothero, I do not claim "that humans are formed by hybridizing apes and pigs.”
 Here, you misrepresent me.
 I merely offer a theory that explains our origins in that way.
 Actually, the explanation is a bit more complicated than what you describe (see sidebar at right).

-Dr. Prothero, forgive me for saying so, but there’s a big difference between claims and a theories.
+Dr. Prothero, forgive me for saying so, but there’s a big difference between claims and theories.
 The former are the domain of religion, the latter, of science.